 4.1 Faculty Research Grants

-The Kenyon Faculty Development Program provides funds to support members of the faculty and full-time members of the professional library staff in scholarly or artistic activities related to their college work and the enhancement of their professional activities, specifically research, artistic projects, and writing (see Provost’s website for additional information).
-Proposals are evaluated and grants awarded by the Faculty Affairs Committee.
+The Kenyon Faculty Development Program provides funds to support members of the faculty in scholarly or artistic activities related to their college work and the enhancement of their professional activities, specifically research, artistic projects, and writing (see Provost’s website for additional information).
+Proposals are evaluated and grants awarded by the Faculty Development Committee.
 The program is administered by the Associate Provost.

-Early in the fall semester, the Faculty Affairs Committee determines the level of funding for individual grants and publishes deadlines and guidelines for Research Grants for the year that is just beginning.
+Early in the fall semester, the Faculty Development Committee determines the level of funding for individual grants and publishes deadlines and guidelines for Research Grants for the year that is just beginning.
 This information is distributed to faculty members via email several times each year and can be obtained from the Office of the Associate Provost.
 Before submitting a grant proposal, members should consult the guidelines for the current year.
-At the end of each round of funding, the Faculty Affairs Committee publishes a list of grants awarded.
+At the end of each round of funding, the Faculty Development Committee publishes a list of grants awarded in the FacPac.

 Eligible to participate are: